soxueren/atsd/api/meta/entity/create-or-replace.md

 If the replace request for an existing entity doesn't contain any tags, the current tags will be deleted.

+Fields that are set to `null` are ignored by the server and are set to their default value.

 The replace request for an existing entity doesn't affect any series, properties, or metrics since the internal identifier of the entity remains the same.

-## Request

 ## Request